-In its Initial Comments, NCSEA noted that while DEC's and DEP's Standard dangerous condition or if the QF has engaged in fraudulent or unauthorized use of the utility's meter), it does not give a QF the opportunity to cure the condition giving rise to termination.
+In its Initial Comments, NCSEA noted that while DEC's and DEP's Standard Contracts provides a QF advance notice of termination (except where there is a dangerous condition or if the QF has engaged in fraudulent or unauthorized use of the utility's meter), it does not give a QF the opportunity to cure the condition giving rise to termination.
 NCSEA pointed out that DNCP provides a 30-day cure period for most defaults.
 NCSEA contended that many circumstances of default are temporary or curable, and that it would be commercially unreasonable if a cure provision were not included.
-NCSEA recommended that Section 1(i) of DEC's and DEP's Terms and Conditions be modified to provide the QF notice and a reasonable opportunity to cure prior to authorizing termination by the utility.
+NCSEA recommended that Section 1(i) of DEC's and DEP's Terms and